 - Click RESTORE FROM ZIP and select the

 RESTOREin the text box, click RESTORE, then DONE.
 When the restoration is finished, the following screen appears.
-Make note of your app's project ID; you'll need it to deploy the sample's fulfillment.
+Make note of your Action project's ID; you'll need it to deploy the sample's fulfillment.

 Enabling fulfillment lets you return responses to users with your web fulfillment code instead of using Dialogflow's Responses feature.
 To do this, you must enable fulfillment for the entire agent and then select the intents that you want to use fulfillment for.
 To enable fulfillment: